FAQs - Spanish

 Q: What classes should students take after SPN 611D if they want to major or minor in Spanish?

-A: You would take an upper-division course, preferably 327G, which can be taken concurrently with another course.
+A: You would take an upper-division course, preferably 327C, which can be taken concurrently with another course.
 However, you should speak with the undergraduate advisors in the department.
-(Insert link to Course Descriptions)
+Also see Course Descriptions.

 Q: Are grades curved?

 A: No!
 There is no curve or extra credit in any course in the Language Program.
 Final grades are assigned based on the grading scale included on your syllabus.

 Q: Are there placement exams, and if so, whom do I contact to get more information about them?

 Q: I need to take a class, but it shows up as closed (and/or the wait list has no spaces on it).
 Whom can I speak with to get in?